The

 Since the Diatonic scale has seven tones, there are seven Diatonic shapes.
 For any scale, there is one shape that is anchored on each scale tone, from the first finger on the low E string.

-If you imagine moving up the neck, you can move up to a new position for each of the seven scale tones along the low E string.
-Anchoring your position at each scale tone, you then see a new shape at that position, encompassing that section of the scale across all six strings.
+If you imagine moving up the neck, you can place your hand at a new position for each of the seven scale tones along the low E string.
+By anchoring your position at each scale tone, you'll then see a complete shape at that position, encompassing that section of the scale across all six strings.
 Moving up through all seven tones covers the entire scale, and 12 frets; until then the shapes will repeat at the octave.
-Note that all of the shapes will overlap; and it's because you can reach four to five frets from each position.
+All of the shapes will also overlap; because you can reach four to five frets from each position.
 So you can consider that each Shape is one section of the full scale, along the whole neck.
 And there are seven Shapes because there are seven scale tones.

 The shapes are also named this way: the seven Diatonic shapes are named "Shape 1" through "Shape 7".
 That's based on the scale degree played by the lowest marker on the low E string (or, high E).
 The shape shown above was Diatonic Shape 7, since the first finger on the low E string plays the seventh scale degree.